What is an SLPD?

-Aside from orientation and a few onsite intensives, it is all online.
+Aside from orientation and two additional on-site visits, it is all online.

 What is the program like?
 Is there a dissertation?

 The first year is primarily made up of content courses.
 In the second year, the capstone sequence begins.
 The Capstone Project (sometimes called an Applied Dissertation) is a written manuscript in publishable form documenting a research project designed and carried out by the student.
+The Faculty Research Mentor and the SLPD student submit this manuscript for potential publication, if deemed worthy of submission.
 It is comparable to a dissertation, but less ambitious in scope (dissertations typically consist of multiple studies).
-See Curriculum page
+See Curriculum page.

 How many students do you accept each year?